OpenSciViz/cloud/README.md

   * source cs_mysql.sh: ". ./bash/cs_mysql.sh" to provide some useful bash functions

-  * Edit the /etc/my.cnf to enable/disable logs  -- keep the slow transaction and error logs on; the general log is optional but be aware that it can become excessively large (many 10s of GB over time) and ultimately fill-up /var!
+  * Edit the /etc/my.cnf to enable/disable logs -- keep the slow transaction and error logs.
+The general log is optional but by default the mysql install does NOT enable log rotations, consequently the geneeral logcan become excessively large (many 10s of GB over time) and ultimately fill-up /var,

-  * Edit /etc/logrotate.d/mysql to uncomment-out rotate conf. and make sure log path is consistent with /etc/my.cnf
+  * Consider enabling mysql log rotations via: Edit /etc/logrotate.d/mysql to uncomment-out rotate conf. and make sure log path is consistent with /etc/my.cnf

   * service mysqld start

 10. The yum/rpm management post-install indicates one should manually run: